vwoloszyn/fulib/README.md

 # fulib
-A simple crawler for searching for thesis and documents publicly available by Freie Universität.
+A simple connector for searching for thesis and documents publicly available by Freie Universität.

 ```python
     import fulib